PaulNoth/heureka/Readme.md

 ## Solving common problems
 ### Downloading JavaScript bundle is at 100% for a while
-It might happened that the installation (or reloading) froze.
+It might happened that the installation (or hot reloading) froze.
 Then you need to close the application in the emulator, close it from task manager and rerun from the terminal with `a`.
-If it does not help you can restart the bundler with `shit-r`.
+If it does not help you can restart the bundler with `shitt-r`.
 Or quit the `yarn start` and start from beginning.

 ## Additional information
 See [`package.json`](package.json)